smrg-uob/vpc-cd/README.md

 in turn, allows the mode I crack opening displacement (COD) to be found for all positions along the crack.

-Further information about the precise implementation can be found in the following journal publication:
+More detailed information about the precise implementation can be found in the associated journal publication:

 Cinar, A. F., Barhli, S. M., Hollis, D., Flansbjer, M., Tomlinson, R. A., Marrow, T. J., & Mostafavi, M. (2017).
 An autonomous surface discontinuity detection and quantification method by digital